 Data Protection legislation is not a barrier to processing and sharing as long as a defined 'legal basis' has been defined and recorded.
-The GDPR brought a new principle of 'accountability and transparency'.
-This means that Data Controllers (i.e.the Trust) has to ensure that Data Subjects (our service users and staff) are aware of the processing of their personal data and this information is readily available to them.
-To achieve this, the Trust public website isupdated regularly.
+UK-GDPR includes the principle of 'accountability and transparency'.
+This means that Data Controllers (i.e. the Trust) has to ensure that Data Subjects (our service users and staff) are aware of the processing of their personal data and this information is readily available to them.
+To achieve this, the Trust Privacy Notice and Trust Children's Privacy Notice available on the Public website is updated regularly.

 As a public authority, (i.e. the NHS) the Trust does not rely on consent as a legal basis to process service user and staff information.
-This is covered in more detail in section 5.2 and Appendix 6.
 However, staff should always consider gaining consent from service users and staff when considering whether to share information, as a balance against the common law duty of confidence.
 Staff should be aware that consent under common law duty of confidence is not the same as consent as a legal basis for processing and the enhanced requirements for consent under Data Protection legislation do not apply.
-Consent to share information should be recorded on the service users health record and within their personnel file in respect of staff.
+Consent to share information should be recorded on the service user's health record and within their personnel file in respect of staff.